scttfrdmn/orca/docs/index.md

   <img src="images/orca-400.png" alt="ORCA Logo" width="400"/>
 </div>

-**ORCA** enables research institutions to seamlessly burst Kubernetes workloads from on-premises clusters to AWS, with native support for GPU-intensive AI/ML computing.
+**ORCA** enables research institutions to seamlessly burst Kubernetes workloads from on-premises Kubernetes clusters to AWS, with native support for GPU-intensive AI/ML computing.

 ## What is ORCA?

-ORCA (Orchestration for Research Cloud Access) is a Kubernetes Virtual Kubelet provider that allows research computing clusters to dynamically extend capacity to AWS when local resources are exhausted.
+ORCA (Orchestration for Research Cloud Access) is a Kubernetes Virtual Kubelet provider that allows research Kubernetes clusters to dynamically extend capacity to AWS when local resources are exhausted.

 ## Key Features